MSRConnections/Azure-training-course/Content/Storage/StorageHOL.md

     azure account download
     </pre>

 1. Your default browser will open and inform you that a publishSettings file is being generated and downloaded.
-(Note that if there are multiple Azure subscriptions associated with your account, you'll first be asked which subscription you wish to download information for. *Choose the subscription that you wish to be charged for actions performed with the CLI*.)
+(Note that if there are multiple Azure subscriptions associated with your account, you may be asked which subscription you wish to download information for.
+If so, *choose the subscription that you used to perform the steps in Exercise 1*.
+This is the one that will be charged for the work you do in the CLI, and the one in which the storage account you created will be visible.)
 If your browser doesn't automatically save the downloaded file, save it and note the location where it was saved.

     ![Downloading the publishSettings file](images/pp-publishsettings-download.png)